-College applicants don't receive psychological screening, but experts say that no reliable tests that predict criminal behavior, anyway.
+College applicants don't receive psychological screening, but experts say that there are no reliable tests that predict criminal behavior, anyway.
 It's a mistake to assume that a college student is somehow less likely to rape.
 Social status has very little to do with sex crimes.

 From the rape-prone man's perspective, sex is a game, and women who say "no" don't really mean it.
 The man probably had dates in which a woman initially said "no" then changed her mind.
 Thus, a morally-deficient man thinks she’s just saying “no” so she won’t appear “easy.”

 Most offenders don't see crying as saying “no.” Some offenders feel ashamed afterward and swear they’ll reform.
 Other offenders believe that's how sex works and they keep getting away with it.
 That's one reason women must report their rapes.